 Ink Music by David Attali

 Fan Yan was born in Beijing into an artistic and musical family.
 From a young age, she was drawn to painting as means of expression even though her first career was that of a classically trained violinist and viola player.
 It was this musical career that brought her to Hong Kong to study at the Hong Kong Academy of Performing Arts, and later to play with the Hong Kong Philharmonic Orchestra and various chamber music groups.
 After a successful musical career spanning 20 years, Fan Yan came to realise that she had to pursue her first love, that of painting.
+Studied with rewarded master TianXin-Lin and Chan Shing Kau, she later she has developed her won visual language in ink painting.

 范欣以宣紙的摺疊與浸染構成對重覆又多變的圖案，並藉由紙張與顏料互動所產生濃淡潤枯，呈現富音樂感的畫作。從《Music Series》的色彩音調、《Music Scores》的墨點節奏以至《Polyphonies》的圖案旋律，畫家將音樂種種元素演譯成視覺藝術的對比對照與對衡的秩序，從而想像世間萬象紛陳的聲音。